 The fibers are blended, spun into yarn, and sewn into garment.

 Why Not Organic Cotton?

-Similar to organic foods, certified organic cotton is expected to have been farmed without harmful fertilizers or pesticides, supporting biodiversity.
-Unfortunately, these methods still require using up to 400% more water and energy than simply recycling cotton.
-While recycling cotton also still supports environmental health as well.
+Organic cotton is expected to have been farmed without harmful fertilizers or pesticides.
+Although, these methods still require new materials and up to 400% more water and energy than recycled materials.

-Washing apparel made with polyester, and even recycled polyester, in standard washing machines may lead to microfibers potentially ending up in our oceans.
-As a company who puts our planet first, we strongly suggest purchasing a microfiber filter for your washing machine to avoid the possibility of this potential outcome.
+Washing apparel made with polyester in standard washing machines may lead to microfibers potentially ending up in our oceans.
+As a company who puts our planet first, we strongly recommend purchasing a microfiber filter.